x3dom/pipeline/README.rst

 * Upload archives with many models and textures at once
 * Personalized upload manager for multiple uploads in one view
-* Reprocessing of models with different settings also later
+* Come back later and reprocess models with different settings without uploading again
 * Manage your models and what you share with whom
 * User uploadable tempaltes
 * Much more